Woodrow Wilson: President of Princeton University

 In June 1902, Princeton trustees promoted Professor Wilson to president, replacing Patton, whom the trustees perceived to be an inefficient administrator.
 Wilson aspired, as he told alumni, "to transform thoughtless boys performing tasks into thinking men."
 He tried to raise admission standards and to replace the "gentleman's C" with serious study.
-To emphasize the development of expertise, Wilson instituted academic departments and a system of core requirements.
+Wilson instituted academic departments and a system of core requirements to emphasize the development of expertise.
 Students were to meet in groups of six under the guidance of teaching assistants known as preceptors.
 To fund these new programs, Wilson undertook an ambitious and successful fundraising campaign, convincing alumni such as Moses Taylor Pyne and philanthropists such as Andrew Carnegie to donate to the school.
 Wilson appointed the first Jew and the first Roman Catholic to the faculty, and helped liberate the board from domination by conservative Presbyterians.
 He also worked to keep African Americans out of the school, even as other Ivy League schools were accepting small numbers of black people.

+Philosophy professor John Grier Hibben had known Wilson since they were undergraduates together.
+They became close friends.
+Indeed, when Wilson became president of Princeton in 1902 Hibben was his chief advisor.
+In 1912 Hibben stunned Wilson by taking the lead against Wilson's pet reform plan.
+They were permanently estranged, and Wilson was decisively defeated.
+In 1912, two years after Wilson left Princeton, Hibben became president of Princeton.

-Wilson's efforts to reform Princeton earned him national notoriety, but they also took a toll on his health.
+Wilson's efforts to reform Princeton earned him national fame, but they also took a toll on his health.
 In 1906, Wilson awoke to find himself blind in the left eye, the result of a blood clot and hypertension.
-Modern medical opinion surmises Wilson had had a stroke—he later was diagnosed, as his father had been, with hardening of the arteries.
+Modern medical opinion surmises Wilson had had a stroke; he later was diagnosed, as his father had been, with hardening of the arteries.
 He began to exhibit his father's traits of impatience and intolerance, which would on occasion lead to errors of judgment.

-When Wilson began vacationing in Bermuda in 1906, he met a socialite, Mary Hulbert Peck.
+In 1906, while vacationing in Bermuda, Wilson met Mary Hulbert Peck, a socialite.
 According to biographer August Heckscher II, Wilson's friendship with Peck became the topic of frank discussion between Wilson and his wife, although Wilson historians have not conclusively established there was an affair.
 Wilson also sent very personal letters to her, which were later used against him by his adversaries.